-The Title IX grievance procedures described in this policy must be applied when alleged incidents of sexual harassment as defined on pages 7-9 of this policy occur in Bethany's own education program or activity (as defined on page 10 of this policy) and in the United States.
+Process A: Title IX Formal Complaint & Grievance Process described in this policy must be applied when alleged incidents of sexual harassment as defined in Section III.C. of this policy occur in Bethany's own education program or activity (as defined in Section IV. of this policy) and in the United States.

-Alleged incidents of sexual harassment or sexual misconduct which occur outside of Bethany's own education program or activity or outside of the United States, for example on a study abroad program, will be addressed using the complaint resolution procedures outlined in the Bethany Student and Employee Handbooks.
+Alleged incidents of sexual misconduct as well as incidents of sexual harassment which occur outside of Bethany's own education program or activity or outside of the United States, for example on a study abroad program, will be addressed using Process.

 Bethany's jurisdiction extends to electronic, digital, and online sexual harassment.
 Factual circumstances of electronic, digital, and online sexual harassment will be analyzed on a case by case basis to determine the context in which the harassment occurred.
-Such sexual harassment which occurs in an education program or activity as defined on page 10 of this policy (in which Bethany exercises substantial control over the respondent and the context in which the harassment occurs) will be addressed using the Title IX grievance process outlined in this policy.
-Incidents of electronic, digital, and online sexual harassment or misconduct which occur outside of Bethany's own education program or activity are subject to the complaint resolution procedures outlined in the Bethany Student and Employee Handbooks.
+Such sexual harassment which occurs in an education program or activity as defined in Section IV. of this policy (in which Bethany exercises substantial control over the respondent and the context in which the harassment occurs) will be addressed using the Process.
+Title IX Formal Complaint & Grievance Process.
+Incidents of electronic, digital, and online sexual misconduct or sexual harassment which occur outside of Bethany's own education program or activity are subject to Process B: Sexual Misconduct Complaint Resolution Process.

-For clarification regarding incidents which occur on-campus versus off-campus, see the definition of Education Program or Activity on page 10 of this policy.
+For clarification regarding incidents which occur on-campus versus off-campus, see the definition of Education Program or Activity in Section IV. of this policy.